calaldees/teachingWorkshops/teacherTraining/_unsorted.md

             * Subject knowledge
             * Differentiation (skills in)
             * Approaches to teaching topics (pedagogy)
-            * extent to which the tweacher holds ownership of the curriculum
+            * extent to which the teacher holds ownership of the curriculum
     * students
         * extrinsic
             * Time to practise